Mortgage After Deed In Lieu In California

 Qualifying For Mortgage After Deed In Lieu In California

 A California homeowner who had a prior deed in lieu of foreclosure can qualify for a mortgage after deed in lieu in California after completing a mandatory waiting period.
-The waiting period is three years from the recorded date of the deed in lieu of foreclosure for FHA loans and four year waiting period after deed in lieu of foreclosure for a conventional loan in California.
+The waiting period is three years from the recorded date of the deed in lieu of foreclosure for FHA loans and a four-year waiting period after a deed in lieu of foreclosure for a conventional loan in California.
 Minimum down payment required for FHA loans in California is 3.5% down payment and minimum credit scores required to qualify for a 3.5% down payment FHA loan in California is 580 FICO credit scores.
-To qualify for a conventional mortgage after deed in lieu in California you need a minimum credit score of 620 FICO and a minimum down payment of 3% down payment on a California home purchase loan.
+To qualify for a conventional mortgage after a deed in lieu in California you need a minimum credit score of 620 FICO and a minimum down payment of 3% down payment on a California home purchase loan.
 We offer refinances in state of California as well.

 If you had a prior deed in lieu of foreclosure in California and are looking to qualify for a mortgage after deed in lieu in California, contact me at 262-716-8151 or text us for a faster response.
 Or email us your questions at [email protected]